Rear Window

 ⏱️ Runtime & Duration

-The total runtime of Rear Window is 112 minutes (1h 52m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Rear Window (1954) is 112 minutes (1h 52m).
+Directed by Alfred Hitchcock, the film runs for 112 minutes in its complete theatrical version.

 Verdict Summary